a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 :20-22:   Use Cron Iteration command to calculate the interval between 2 executions
 :23-24:   Prefix all fields name except alert & app with ``new_`` for later comparison
-:25-35:   Determine the maximum runtime from scheduler logs of Search Head or Search Head Cluster members, if applicable (27-33)
+:25-35:   Determine the maximum runtime from scheduler logs
 :36:      Filter out alerts only present in scheduler logs

 Compare it to KV Store lookup current entries